Marielle3/bamazon/README.md

 # bamazon

 <h1>Go shopping now at Bamazon!
-You can get your items as fast as BAM!
+You can get your items as fast as BAM!</h1>

  Here's how it works:
  Open up the product list to see what is on the market.
 Type in the number ID# of the item you are looking for and also how much you would like to buy of that item.
 (So far, this is where it ends)